+There are a lot of legal discussions and legal opinions regarding spousal support or maintenance under Australian laws.
 Spousal support or maintenance is one of the most controversial issues in the Australian Family Court because many people frowned at the dependence of a spouse to the other despite the fact that they have already parted ways.

 Today, the data presented concerning spousal maintenance is rare, considering the fact that the tradition of dependence on your spouse has changed through the years.
 However, there are still cases where spousal support is necessary.
 Also, in some cases, property transfer after the divorce can also be considered spousal support.

-Most often, when there is a marriage break-up, one spouse will encounter financial problems, if he or she is dependent to the other spouse for support.
+Most often, when there is a marriage break-up, one spouse will encounter financial problems, if he or she is dependent on the other spouse for support.
 Thus, under the Australian Family Court, it is provided that even if the spouses are divorced, the other spouse is entitled to spousal support privileges.

 This may sound or look pitiful on the part of the wife, but under the Australian Domestic Law, a jobless wife who takes care of the family has equal rights to the partnership.
-Hence, in cases of divorce and the jobless wife needs an alimony or spousal support, she can always some to court for assistance.
+Hence, in cases of divorce and the jobless wife needs alimony or spousal support, she can always come to court for assistance.